The link between neurological conditions and infections is poorly understood, but it is not a new theory.

 So while conventional approaches may be limited, alternative approaches may offer some clues to what’s missing in care.

-For instance, science has discovered new insights into how gut function, gut bacteria and yeast influence neurological health.
+For instance, science has discovered new insights into how gut function, gut bacteria, and yeast influence neurological health.
 Simply put, when you work on improving digestion and the balance of gut flora, you will inevitably have a functional effect on immune and nervous system health.

-While the problem may be in the body’s nervous tissues, the functional cause may come back to the health of the gut, acute and chronic stress, blood sugar regulation and more – in a presentation that will be unique per individual.
+While the problem may be in the body’s nervous tissues, the functional cause may come back to the health of the gut, acute and chronic stress, blood sugar regulation, and more – in a presentation that will be unique per individual.

 Opportunities in Functional Nutrition

-Extracts from food, botanicals, and probiotics may have functional properties that help promote healthy levels of not just Strep spp. but other infectious agents as well including molds, viruses, fungi and bacteria.
+Extracts from food, botanicals, and probiotics may have functional properties that help promote healthy levels of not just Strep spp. but other infectious agents as well including molds, viruses, fungi, and bacteria.
 Many can be used safely as adjuncts to conventional medical treatment, potentially lessening adverse outcomes and improving efficacy.
 The limitations are doctor education on natural supplements, as well as out-of-pocket costs for supplements.

-An extract from coconut oil known as monolaurin, for instance, has been shown to limit growth of Groups A, B, F & G Streptococci, Mycobacterium in vitro, as well as other bacteria, viruses, fungi & molds.
+An extract from coconut oil known as monolaurin, for instance, has been shown to limit the growth of Groups A, B, F & G Streptococci, Mycobacterium in vitro, as well as other bacteria, viruses, fungi & molds.
 Aside from its popular use for herpes simplex infections, the flu, as well as yeast overgrowth, numerous anecdotal reports from the work of Dr. Jacquelyn McCandless and the late Dr. James Upledger, suggest improvements in behavior in individuals with autism.
 Many other doctors continue to report positive outcomes with chronic Lyme disease presentations as well.

 Medicine and science struggle to establish PANDAS, PANDAS-variants, and related disorders as distinct diseases worthy of clinical intervention.
 They argue whether one disorder is a sub-type of another, or whether one treatment is more effective than the other.

 I also stress that while correct medical diagnosis can be useful, you can still promote functional health naturally and safely using alternative medicine.
 For a PANDAS or PANDAS-variant situation, my goal as a wellness practitioner would be to maintain and support immune system health.
-That support may range to gut health, gut health, detoxification support and more.
+That support may range to gut health, gut health, detoxification support, and more.